scottkuhl/awesome-winui/README.md

 * [Community Call, February 2020](https://github.com/microsoft/microsoft-ui-xaml/issues/1972) - (February 19, 2020 9:00AM PDT) - We'll give a progress update on WinUI Desktop - Miguel (@marb2000) will be joining us in the studio to talk about topics like win32 support, desktop windowing, app model changes so that WinUI isn't dependent on UWP, etc.

 * [Microsoft 365 Developer Day](https://developer.microsoft.com/en-us/microsoft-365/virtual-events) - (February 11th, 2020 8:30AM PDT) - Focused on dual-screen experiences.
 The keynote and sessions will show how to: Get the most out of these SDKs and emulators, Use cross platform tools and languages, Design apps for dual-screen devices, Build dual-screen experiences on the web, Connect your apps with Microsoft 365

+## Podcasts

+Podcasts are listed by newest date first.

+* [Ryan Demopoulos on WinUI](http://azuredevopspodcast.clear-measure.com/ryan-demopoulos-on-winui-episode-80) - (March 16 2020) - The Azure DevOps Podcast - In this episode, Jeffrey and Ryan discuss WinUI in-depth.
+Ryan explains what it is, the changes and developments he has seen (and been a part of) over the course of his career, where he sees it heading in 10 years time, details of the release roadmap, cross-platform development, what the team is currently working on — and a whole lot more!

 ## Articles